-They are victims of an estimated $1billion fraud perpetrated by the Bank’s personnel.
-Over many years, client funds have been stolen and mismanaged and, to date, Credit Suisse has yet to explain how its personnel were able to bypass compliance and risk management or why better controls were not in place or adequate enough to stop them from doing what they did.
+They are victims of fraud and mismanagement perpetrated by the Bank’s personnel which led to client losses of more than $1 billion.
+Over many years, client funds were stolen and mismanaged and, to date, Credit Suisse has yet to explain how its personnel were able to bypass compliance and risk management or why better controls were not in place or adequate enough to stop their criminal activities.

-Credit Suisse needs be held accountable for its failures and take responsibility for any and all wrongdoing by its personnel.
+Despite the takeover by UBS, Credit Suisse needs be held accountable and take responsibility for any and all wrongdoing by its personnel.

 Credit Suisse Collapsed, And Switzerland Went Back to Making Money